 If you find your halloumi cheese sticks are not turning golden brown, you can lightly baste them with oil or spray them with a cooking spray.
 Brushing your halloumi with oil will help to golden up the breading.

 These baked halloumi cheese sticks are best served fresh.
 If you don't eat them all right away, you can refrigerate the leftovers.
-Simply store your extra halloumi fries in an airtight container in the fridge until you're ready to finish them.
+Simply store your extra halloumi fries in an airtight container in the fridge for 2-3 days, until you're ready to finish them.

 Go right ahead and freeze any halloumi cheese sticks you don't eat right away.
 Just place them in an airtight container and freeze up to 2–3 months.